arobb/charlotte/README.md

 The metrics collected include external traffic flow from the gateway using SNMP.
 While most of the metrics are auto-discovering, you'll need to change the MAC address of the external interface in bin/stats_daemon.py.
 For the collection to work, your router also must support SNMP, and must have it enabled.
 (It also needs to publish the same information the get_local_net_ext_traffic.sh script expects at the same SNMP OIDs.)

+Additional latency measurements can be included easily by adding a name and IP to the list at the beginning of put_standard_latency_measurements.sh.
+The names become additional measurements in the "network" Influx database.

 For those who care about such things, I want to call out that the following packages are installed during this process.
 See install/install_dependencies.sh for a full list:
 - Bonjour (mdns, though this is installed by default)
 - arp-scan